MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/document-library-version-history-limits.md

 - A version's expiration date is determined from library version settings and is stamped on the version when a version is created.
 If expiration settings at the library are modified, the expiration date on the existing versions of a file remains unchanged.

 - When a document with versions is subject to retention settings, the retention of versions is determined by the configured retention setting.
 In other words, the retention setting always wins, whether it is a deletion or hold policy.
-[Learn about retention for SharePoint and OneDrive - Microsoft 365 Compliance | Microsoft Docs](/microsoft-365/compliance/retention-policies-sharepoint).
+[Learn about retention for SharePoint and OneDrive](/microsoft-365/compliance/retention-policies-sharepoint).

 ## Trim Existing Versions from Sites or Libraries